 With the urge to commit suicide still flooding his mind, Luke decided to finally reach out to somebody he’d never talked to before: God.

 He said, “God if you are real.
 If you are what people say you are, then tell me something because today I’m going to end my life.
 I need you now if you’re real.”

 As Luke continued to make his way through his chores list, he heard God say, “I want you to follow me.”
 Taken aback by a voice he’d never heard before, Luke asked God to repeat himself if that was really Him.
 Again, the voice confirmed, “I want you to follow me.”

 It was clear as day.
 And Luke dropped to his knees and wept at the realization that the Maker of the universe cared enough to answer his broken plea.

-Luke told IJ Lift that the experience was unexplainable.
+Luke said that the experience was unexplainable.
 It left him in “complete shock” after he went through an excruciating year that left him feeling death was his only way out.
 Instead, God showed him that He was the way out.

 Suddenly, his thoughts of suicide, anxiety and depression were all gone.
 It’s like he was a new person.
 He didn’t recognize himself…and it was beautiful.

 The only words that Luke could find were, “Thank you.
 Thank you.”